nol166/JS-Closures/README.md

 * Navigate to [index.html](Activities/06-Stu_Closure-Fetch/Solved/index.html) and demonstrate the following:

-  * For this activity we had to diagnose and fix an issue that was causing our search image field to not work properly
+  * For this activity, we had to diagnose and fix an issue that was causing our search image field to not work properly

   * As you can see in the browser nothing happens when clicking submit, and the `console.log` messages seem to indicate that our search term isn't being passed properly.